-Which QBs Make the Most on-Target and Least Pickable Throws?
+Which QBs Make the Most Well-Thrown and Least Pickable Passes?

 Because stats like completion percentage and QB rating don’t tell the whole story, we examine what well-thrown and pickable pass percentages tell us about which quarterbacks make the most on-target throws and which are best at avoiding pickable passes.